csnyderm/csnyderm/README.md

 Often times, you can call me whatever you would prefer.

-- 🌱 I'm a student at the University of Colorado Colorado Springs studying Computer Security
+- 🌱 I'm a recent graduate from the University of Colorado Colorado Springs with a Bachelors in Computer Security

 Most often, you can find me working on STEM related curriculum to teach K-12 students, various passion projects, or other ideas that interest me.